Campaign of the Month: June 2014

 Terramatrix is detailed below, but remains the jewel of the solar system, despite occasional claims to the contrary, and is still the only viable location for inhabitants of the system.

 A chaotic jumble of cultures and ideologies developed by competing interests over the last few centuries, Terramatrix is still bound together by a certain common set of values, identified through its initial colonization from the Taurian Concordat.
 Most nations on Terramatrix claim to be Republics with independent states united under common defensive agreements by a democratically elected President.
 Most maintain free-market economies, and the average worker is a self-sufficient farmer, or in the better states, an industrial mechanic, making enough to raise a small family.
+With the exception of one of the nation-states, Spanish is the language of choice by its inhabitants.

 Most nations have little in the way of a law level, though open presentation of heavy weapons on most worlds will lead to harassment by local authorities, or a knife in the ribs down a back alley, if alone.
 If you represent one of the controlling interests in a given area, however, few will question the right.